1,108,848 mentions analyzed

 Finance

-25.9M membersInvesting and personal finance as Reddit actually recommends — from Bogle and Graham to Housel and Collins, drawn from r/personalfinance, r/investing, and r/Bogleheads.
+25.9M membersInvesting and personal-finance books discussed in our Reddit sample — from Bogle and Graham to Housel and Collins, drawn from r/personalfinance, r/investing, and r/Bogleheads.

 3subs · 47 books